 As with all investments, risk can never be eliminated.
 However, to minimize risk I employ an asset allocation model.
 In addition, I limit my investments in each of the above categories.

-Full Disclosure: Long UHT, T, KO, CVX.
-See a list of all my dividend growth holdings here.
+Full Disclosure: Long T, MAIN, RTN, KO, ABBV, NHI.
+See a list of all my Dividend Growth Portfolio holdings here.

 - 6 Dividend Growth Stocks With Strong Capital Appreciation

 - 6 Higher Yielding Basic Materials Stocks With Growing Dividends

 - 7 Dividend Growth Stocks That Could Make You Wealthy

 - A Roadmap To Build Wealth With Dividend Stocks